Why Basic Local SEO Fails to Improve Map Pack Rankings

 One of the biggest misconceptions business owners have is that local SEO is a one-time project.

 In reality, local search is highly dynamic.
-Your competitors are:
+Your competitors are continuously:

 • Updating their profiles